Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: System Model and Preliminaries

-where $\lr$ denotes the learning rate.
+where $\lr$ denotes the learning rate and by $\mathcal{V}_{\armidx, \iter}$ we denote the set of indices of all samples in $\workermatrix$.
 According to \cite{Bottou2018, Dutta2018}, fixing the value of $\card{\nonstragglers} = \batchcnt$ and running $\iter$ iterations of gradient descent with a mini-batch size of $\batchsize \cdot \batchcnt$ results in an expected deviation from the optimal loss $F^\star$ bounded as\footnote{This holds under the assumptions detailed in \cite{Bottou2018, Dutta2018}, i.e., a Lipschitz-continuous gradient with bounds on the first and second moments of the objective function characterized by $\lipschitz$ and $\gradvar$, respectively, strong convexity with parameter $\convexity$, the stochastic gradient being an unbiased estimate, and a sufficiently small learning rate $\lr$.}